 But why would Mom want to do that to you?

 The answer lies in understanding narcissism.
 To see if your mother is a Narcissist, go here.
 But the bottom line is this; the Narcissistic playbook has no room for equals, only superiors, and inferiors.
-Their verbiage isn’t about building a loving, caring connection.
-It is designed to wield power over you.
+Their rhetoric isn’t about building a loving, caring connection.
+Instead, it is designed to wield power over you.

 It doesn’t make it right, but it does make it real.